twisted1919/minio-backup/README.md

 `go run main.go ...`

 If there is no GO environment, download one of the ready made binaries from releases page, then:
-1. `mv minio-backup-linux-amd64 /usr/local/bin/minio-backup`
+1. `sudo mv minio-backup-linux-amd64 /usr/local/bin/minio-backup`
-2. `chmod +x minio-backup`
+2. `sudo chmod +x /usr/local/bin/minio-backup`
-3. `sudo mv minio-backup /usr/local/bin/`
 4. `minio-backup ...`

 Ready made binaries are cross compiled, like: